dude1121/obsidian-vault/01 - Notes/CEC s.26.md

 	It is not intended that the $1.5\ \mathrm{m}$ dimension be extended through a wall opening that is fitted with a door.
 Where a room combines a wash basin or shower/bathing facilities with an area serving another purpose, such as an ensuite bathroom in a bedroom, requirements for receptacles located in such rooms or areas should be considered similar to the requirements for receptacles located in bathrooms and washrooms.

 	It is also intended that no receptacle be located directly behind any sink unless the distance between the wall and the inside edge of the sink exceeds $450\ \mathrm{mm}$, such as in the case of a diagonal corner sink. ![[cec-figure-b26-1.png]]

+[^9]: OESC: A receptacle of CSA configuration 14-50R, as shown in [[CEC d.1|Diagram 1]], shall be installed at a suitable location in every single dwelling and in every dwelling unit of an apartment or similar multi-dwelling building for supplying electric energy to an electric range.